|

 Photograph Collection, undated

-3 b & w photo prints and 3 b & w negatives
+3 B/W photo prints and 3 B/W negatives

 SWCPC 688 E1

-This is a set of photos of various people being entertained at the Cotton Club in
+various people being entertained at the Cotton Club in Lubbock, Texas.
+The

-Lubbock, Texas.
-The Cotton Club was an entertainment club in Lubbock, Texas.
+Cotton Club was an entertainment club in Lubbock, Texas.

 Gildersleeve Studio